prantlf/js-main/README.md

 Checks if the current module is the main executed module.

 * Supports both ES and CJS modules.
 * Works with Bun, Deno and Node.js.
-* Is as efficient as possible depending on the completess of `import.meta`.
+* Is as efficient as possible depending on the completeness of `import.meta`.
 * Tiny size - 503 B original, 295 B minified, 216 B gzipped, 193 B brotlied.
 * Zero dependencies.